Why Men Should Prioritize Annual Skin Exams

 A Closer Look at the Numbers

-The stark reality is reflected in the statistics, as research consistently shows that men are more likely to be diagnosed with melanoma and have a higher mortality rate than women.
+Research consistently shows that men are more likely to be diagnosed with melanoma and have a higher mortality rate than women.
 This trend is especially pronounced in older men, suggesting a cumulative risk over time.

 Other Factors Increasing Risk